 Television, Performances, & Readings

 “The Shroud of Tremaine, Or a Lady’s Confession”.
 Commissioned narration for the Edgar Allen Poe Halloween Show at Historic Pleasant Home.
-Upcoming: Fall 2017.
+Fall 2017.

 Selections from middle-grade poems Grace in Manila (work in progress): “Advice for Visiting Relatives”, “Jeepney”, “Flip-flops”, “Cory in Yellow”.
 Banyan, Asian American Writers Collective.
 Inaugural Celebration.
 Oak Park Main Library, Veterans Room, to an intergenerational audience of 95 people.
 Co-organizer and emcee.
 June 2017.